-From a computer's perspective, a program is simply machine instructions and data.
+From the computer's perspective, a program is simply machine instructions and data.
 Usually both the instructions and data reside in the same memory space.
 This is referred to as a Von Neumann architecture.
 In order for a program to run, it must first be loaded into main memory.
-The processor must then fetch the address of the first instruction, at which point execution begins.
+The processor must then fetch the address of its first instruction, at which point execution begins.
 In the early days of computing, programs were coded into computers by hand and then executed.
-Nowadays, all the nasty details of loading programs from auxiliary memory into main memory are handled by an operating system - which, by the way, is a program.
+Nowadays, all of the nasty details of loading programs from auxiliary memory into main memory are handled by an operating system - which, by the way, is a program.

 Since both instructions and data reside in main memory, how does a computer know when it is dealing with an instruction or with data?
 The answer to this question will be discussed in detail shortly, but here's a quick answer: it depends on what the computer is expecting.
 If a computer reads a memory location expecting to find an instruction and it does, everything runs fine.
 The instruction is decoded and executed.
 If it reads a memory location expecting to find an instruction but instead finds garbage, then the decode fails and the computer might lock up!
-Ever seen the blue screen of death in older Microsoft Windows oper-ating systems?